vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 The incoming webhook is triggered and that generates the message in the Slack channel that we have defined when creating the app earlier in the Slack settings.

 ![image](/assets/2025-10-26/070.png)

+Under this [link](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks) we can find the documentation of the procedure we just used.
+It's  possible to use lot of other formatting options to enrich the messages we send to Slack.